regymm/SiliTune/README.md

 **System Tray**

 You can always right click the icon in system tray to hide or show the program, and switch profiles quickly.

+#### Disclaimer

+As is shown in Arch Wiki, undervolting may cause "Instant hardware damage".
+I'm not responsible for any kind of damage or misbehavior(both you and your computer) caused by this program.